 - Check boiler pressure.

-7: Boiler not responding to thermostat
+7: Boiler not responding to your thermostat

 The thermostat links your boiler with your home’s internal temperature.
 By sensing the air temperature and communicating with your boiler via radio, the thermostat instructs the boiler whether to switch on or off to maintain the set temperature.